revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-19. Do you know about Parent POM's?
+19.Do you know about Parent POM's?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Basically, these are parent projects without code used by companies to define the set of libraries/versions, plugins they want their teams using.
-It can have dependencies, build plugins, variables definitions, and even their own parent POM, forming a chain.
+- Basically, these are parent projects without code used by companies to define the set of libraries/versions, plugins they want their teams using.It can have dependencies, build plugins, variables definitions, and even their own parent POM, forming a chain.
-- A great example is Spring Boot.
-You can extract it to create production-grade web services crazily fast.
+- A great example is Spring Boot.You can extract it to create production-grade web services crazily fast.

 </blockquote>
 </details>

 ---

-20. What is a system dependency?
+20.What is a system dependency?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Dependency with reach system is always accessible and is not looked up in the repository.
-They are regularly used to tell Maven about dependencies that are provided by the JDK.
-So, system dependencies are mainly useful for resolving dependencies on artefacts that JDK usually provides.
+Dependency with reach system is always accessible and is not looked up in the repository.They are regularly used to tell Maven about dependencies that are provided by the JDK.So, system dependencies are mainly useful for resolving dependencies on artefacts that JDK usually provides.

 </blockquote>
 </details>

 ---

-21. How does Maven looks for a dependency or resource ?
+21.How does Maven looks for a dependency or resource ?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-It refers to the settings.xml to look for the repositories to look for the resource.
-It first looks into the configured local repository, then it looks into the configured remote repositories.
-If the resource is still not found , it looks it within maven repository central i.e., repo1.maven.org.
-If it’s still not found, it throws the exception saying `Unable to find resource in repository central`.
+It refers to the settings.xml to look for the repositories to look for the resource.It first looks into the configured local repository, then it looks into the configured remote repositories.If the resource is still not found , it looks it within maven repository central i.e., repo1.maven.org.If it’s still not found, it throws the exception saying `Unable to find resource in repository central`.

 </blockquote>
 </details>

-22. How can we look into the Dependencies for the project and where they are defined ?
+22.How can we look into the Dependencies for the project and where they are defined ?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)